Spanish Examinations for Credit

 PLEASE READ THIS COMPLETELY BEFORE TAKING THE EXAMS

 BYU-Idaho offers Spanish tests for credit to returning Spanish-speaking missionaries and others who have had significant non-academic experience with the language.
-The exams are not available, however, to individuals whose native language is Spanish or to RM's whose foreign language was similar to Spanish, such as Portuguese or Italian.
+The exams are not available, however, to individuals whose native language is Spanish or to RM's whose foreign language was similar to Spanish, such as Portuguese, Romanian, or Italian.

 Only current or former Ricks/BYU-Idaho students can take the tests.
 The tests are offered in the Testing Center.
-They normally start a week or so into the semester and continue until about two weeks before finals.
+They normally start a week or two into the semester and continue until about two weeks before finals.
 Once you receive the tests in the Testing Center, you may not leave the center and come back later to finish.
-Give yourself at least three hours.
+Give yourself at least three hours in the Testing Center.

 You must request to take the test (below) before going to the testing center.
-You may ask the secretary in Smith 450 if you have any questions.
+You may contact the secretary in Smith 450 if you have any questions.

 You may receive credit for the following courses: Spanish 101 (4 credits), 102 (4 credits), and 201 (4 credits).
 As you can see, 12 credits in Spanish are possible.
 You will be given a different test for each class.